A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

-As we can see from Figures~\ref{fig:perm_exp_1} and \ref{fig:perm_exp_2}, the recovery performance of our non-convex approach is significantly better than that of the spectral estimator and the QR factorization-based approach.
-Furthermore, compared with the QR factorization-based approach, our non-convex approach required a shorter computational time in Figure~\ref{fig:perm_exp_1} (where we varied $n$) and roughly the same computational time in Figure~\ref{fig:perm_exp_2} (where we varied $d$).
-Of course the computational time of the spectral estimator is the shortest among the three tested methods, since both the non-convex approach and the QR factorization-based approach are initialized by the spectral estimator.
+In our second experiment, we compare the performance of our entropic spectral estimator (with $K = 40$) and GPM-based non-convex approach with that of the QR factorization-based iterative approach developed in \cite{shen2016normalized} as the parameters $n$ and $d$ vary.
+The results are summarized in Figure~\ref{fig:perm_exp_1}.
+All the points in the figure are obtained by averaging over 30 independent random instances.
+As we can see from Figure~\ref{fig:perm_exp_1}, the recovery performance of our GPM-based non-convex approach is significantly better than that of the entropic spectral estimator and the QR factorization-based approach.
+Furthermore, we see that our GPM-based non-convex approach is slightly faster than the QR factorization-based approach.
+Of course, the computational time of the entropic spectral estimator is the shortest among the three tested methods, since both the GPM-based non-convex approach and the QR factorization-based approach are initialized by the entropic spectral estimator.